Sienci-Labs/gsender/README.md

 - SVG visualization no longer teeny-tiny on inches postprocessor files
 - Plus and Minus buttons returned to jog speeds with the prior existing logic
 - AutoZero touchplate renamed to just AutoZero
+- Added new Config option for Jog Delay, which configures how long a keypress/UI press/gamepad press before swapping to continuous jogging.
 - Commands sent later in connection cycle to reduce situations where Error 1 occurs when unlocking and resetting the board
 - Generating a surfacing file no longer causes issues on main visualizer if not sent there
 - Motors sections again will disappear from config when empty